-The Company's operations in the United States and Mexico expose the Company to foreign exchange risk.
-The Company is subject to currency risk due to the fluctuations of exchange rates between the Canadian and US dollars, as well as the Canadian dollar and Mexican pesos.
+The Company's operations in the United States expose the Company to foreign exchange risk.
+The Company is subject to currency risk due to the fluctuations of exchange rates between the Canadian and US dollars.
 The Company does not believe it is exposed to significant foreign exchange risk.
+A 10% fluctuation in the foreign exchange rate between the Canadian and US dollar will result in a foreign exchange gain/loss of approximately \$123,000.
 The Company does not enter into derivative financial instruments to mitigate foreign exchange risk.